learn-co-curriculum/phase-1-class-extension-lab/README.md

 1. Define a `Polygon` class. `Polygon` will accept an `Array` of integers as a paremeter, which will represent each _side_ of a shape.
-* Implement a getter method called `getCount` that counts the number of sides (each index in the array).
+* Use the `get` keyword to make a getter method `getCount() {}` that counts the number of sides (each index in the array).
-* Now, implement a getter method called `perimeter` method that calculates the perimeter from each index in the given array.
+* Now, implement a getter method called `perimeter` that calculates the sum of each side (each index in the array) of the polygon.
  This method will become accessible to its child classes.

-2. Define a `Triangle` class that inherits from `Polygon`.
+1. Define a `Triangle` class that inherits from `Polygon`.
 It has access to calculate `perimeter` inherited from `Polygon`.
 Implement a getter method `isValid` that checks if the the given 3 sides for a triangle is valid.